FruitieX/nodeplayer/playlist-wip.md

               as __prequeue.
     - Implementing pre-queue functionality like this makes playlist handling code much much simpler.
-E.g. song preparing doesn't need to care about a separate queue and playlist, it only needs to know about the one and only playback queue.
+E.g. song preparing doesn't need to care about a separate queue and playlist, it only needs to care about one array which is the playback queue.
     - Plugins can restrict how the playback queue is managed, e.g. partyplay only allows appending into __prequeue.